CERTIFICATES OF EXCELLENCE

 - Rothbury_Cottage,_Brunswick_St.pdf – awarded to Mr & Mrs Neville Sharpe on 21st June 2004.

-CBK_Solicitors,_Wellington_House,_Wellington_Rd.pdf - awarded to Paul Bastiman on ???
+CBK_Solicitors,_Wellington_House,_Wellington_Rd.pdf - awarded to Paul Bastiman by Dr John Shorter on ???

 CROSSBUTTS_&_STABLES_RESTAURANT,_GUISBOROUGH_RD.pdf –awarded_to_Mr_John_Morley.pdf by John Shorter on 23rd December 2006.
 “This is to celebrate the dedicated work which has been done to the converted barn, and the nine bedroom suite of rooms built in 2004 by local craftsmen and by John Morley himself.
 To visit the Stables Restaurant is a magical experience.
 Around every corner there is something to admire in this family run eating house and a tribute to the heavy horse.
 The Certificate of Excellence is awarded by the Society to buildings which, recently improved, enhance their surroundings and are a credit to the town.” [we have photo of handing over ceremony]